 ″I never knew there were so many “cures” for “morning” sickness – but none worked and the sickness lasts all day and not just in the first 12 weeks.″

-This is where your sickness escalates and can become a very serious problem.
+This is one of the more serious pregnancy symptoms, where your sickness escalates and continues well into the pregnancy.
 I must admit that I have only just been made aware of this condition recently.
 I didn’t know that sickness could become this severe when I was pregnant and I hadn’t heard of anyone I knew having suffered with it.
 It is quite scary that you can go through an entire pregnancy and not know of this symptom.
 With food and drink not being kept down this condition will often see the woman be hospitalised for fluids and it can last the whole pregnancy.
 I think this symptom needs more awareness and focus so women realise when their sickness has perhaps gone too far and understand when they need to receive medical help.